omgmog/omgmog.github.com/_posts/2013/2013-11-05-sushack-1-building-the-foundations-of-the-oxford-flood-network-stack.md

 ---
+comments_issue: 17

-title: "SusHack #1: Building the foundations of the Oxford Flood Network Stack"
+title: 'SusHack #1: Building the foundations of the Oxford Flood Network Stack'
-tags: ["project", "conference", "software", "hardware", "hackday", "development"]
+tags:
+  - project
+  - conference
+  - software
+  - hardware
+  - hackday
+  - development
 ---

 This past weekend I held my first hack day.
 This is a recollection of why/how SusHack came to be, and how the day went.